-The Internal Audit Charter for the CFA (February 2019): Contents
+Internal Audit Charter for the CFA (February 2024): Contents

 1. Introduction 2

 2. The Mission of Internal Audit 2

 3. Purpose 2

 4. Core Principles for the Professional Practice of Internal Auditing 3

-5. Definitions 4
+5. Definitions 3

-Independence 4
+Independence 3

-Objectivity 4
+Objectivity 3

 Assurance activity 4

 Consulting activity 4

-The Chief Audit Executive 5
+The Chief Audit Executive 4

 The Board and Senior Management 5

-The Board (revised) 5
+The Board 5

-The Senior Management Team (revised) 6
+The Senior Management Team 5

 6. Authority 6

-Statutory/Professional Requirements for internal audit activity (revised) 6
+Statutory and Professional Requirements for internal audit activity 6

-Access (revised)
+Access 6

 Organisational independence 7

 7. Responsibility 8

 The Committee's responsibilities 8

-SMT's responsibilities 9
+SMT's responsibilities 8

 The HoIAS' responsibilities; 9

 Code of Ethics 9

 International Standards for the Professional Practice of Internal Auditing 9

-Attribute standards 9

-Performance standards 10

-8. The Scope of Internal Audit Activity 12
+8. The Scope of Internal Audit Activity 9

-The role of internal audit in the compilation of the annual governance statement (new) 12
+The role of internal audit in compiling the annual governance statement 10

-The role of internal audit in fraud and corruption 13
+The role of internal audit in fraud and corruption 10

-9. Abbreviations (new) 13